CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 ## Login: Authentication

 **Library**: MASFoundation
-**Description**: Methods to start the SDK with default login flow, stop the SDK, and methods to log in/log out with various grant flows.
+**Description**: Methods to start the SDK with default login flow, and methods to log in/log out with various authentication flows.

-### Start the SDK and set default login flow
+### Start the SDK and set login flow

+You can start the SDK with a default authentication flow of your choice.
+The default flow is client credential.

 ```c#
 //MAS.Start(Context context, bool shouldUseDefault);